inno-devops-labs/F23-core-course-labs/app_python/README.md

 Then open `http://127.0.0.1:5000/` in your web browser.
 You will see a message like as follows:
 `Current Moscow time is 2023-09-06, 08:51:18.794`

+### Docker

+#### How to build?

+Run the following command to build the docker image:
+`docker build -t app_python .`

+#### How to pull?

+In order to pull the Docker container image run this command:
+`docker pull vladimirka002/innopolis-devops-python-app`

+#### How to Run?

+You can run the application using the following command:
+`docker run -p 5000:5000 vladimirka002/innopolis-devops-python-app`

+The application will be accessible via the following link: `http://localhost:5000/`

 ## Author
 Vladimir Kalabukhov, v.kalabukhov@innopolis.university